 3. Restricted Share Transferability

-- Unlike public companies, private company shares cannot be freely transferred.
+- Unlike public companies, private company shares cannot be freely transfer

 Comparative Analysis: Private Limited vs Other Business Structures